 This report covers the characteristics of people and households on Anglesey.
 Figures are sourced from the 2021 Census.
-It has been prepared to support the Isle of Anglesey County Council's strategic equality plan for 2024 to 2028.

 It includes statistic across different topics linked to equality and socio-economic status released by the Office for National Statistics up until December 2023.